Winter Parking on Roadways

 Trees fallen on Bell lines should be reported to Bell at 1-866-480-5901.

-- Public Works Garage: Replace siding on front of building, install bollards;
+- Public Works Garage: Replace siding on south side of the building;

-- Whitney Road: 4" granite lift from Fern Glen Road to Long Lake Road;
+- Whitney Road: 4" granite lift from Long Lake Road to Brush's Road;